NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/API_Documentation.md

 ## Overview

 The Mass Spectrum to Audio Converter API converts mass spectrometry data into audio files using configurable algorithms and parameters.
-The API currently retrieves compound spectra from the MassBank database and generates WAV audio files based on the spectral data.
+The API retrieves compound spectra from the MassBank database and generates audio data along with detailed spectrum transformation information.

 ## Base URL

 ```
 https://mass-spectrum-to-audio-converter.onrender.com
 ```

-## Authentication

-No authentication required.

-## Rate Limiting

-- **Rate Limit:** 10 requests per 60-second window per client IP address
-- **Sliding Window:** The 60-second window slides with each request
-- **Exceeded Limit:** Returns HTTP 429 with `{"error": "Rate limit exceeded.
-Try again later."}`

----

 ## Data Source